kristianserrano/move-items-in-swade/README.md

 # Move Items in SWADE

-## A Foundry VTT Module for Savage Worlds Adventure Edition That Allows Moving Items between Actors
+**A foundry VTT module for Savage Worlds Adventure Edition that allows moving Items between Actors instead of just copying them.**

 This module allows for moving Items between SWADE Actors by dragging and dropping.
 To copy items, simply hold down the Alt/Option key before dragging an item.